shystruk/bind-dom/README.md

 ### Arguments
 {String} observerName    - unique observer name<br>

-{Element} observerNode   - node element which is going to be observe for DOM changes<br>
+{Element} targetNode   - node element which is going to be observe for DOM changes<br>

-{Element} toNode         - node element to which changes is going to be applied (twoWay binding vice versa with observerNode)<br>
+{Element} toNode         - node element to which changes is going to be applied (twoWay binding vice versa with targetNode)<br>

 {Object} config          - [specs](https://dom.spec.whatwg.org/#mutationobserver)
 ```javascript